-Experience Greece in Tarpon Springs
+Experience Greek Culture in Tarpon Springs

 The historic riverfront town of Tarpon Springs – just 20 minutes north of Clearwater – has a way of transporting you thousands of miles away to a coastal village in Greece.